zradlicz/Pen-Plotter/README.md

 # Pen Plotter
 I designed and built a Pen Plotter to plot generative art.
 This document is mostly for me in case I waant to come back and improve my design, so I won't go into detail on assembly or how to actually get it working.
 Feel free to use the STLs to print your own.
 I will warn you some of the hole sizes are too small for the harware and shafts, and a lot of dremel work was required to get it to fit together.
 I lost my Inventor liscense before I got to make improvements, so I'm just calling this project finished.
+### Arduino
+Arduino folder contains grbl which has been modified to control a servo on the xlim pin.
+This is necessary for the pen to move up and down.
+### GCode
+The Gcode folder contains two python scripts to write gcode to a file which can then be used to upload to Universal GCode Sender.
+The Pen plotter then connects to UGS and runs.